 - White Improv Donation Top – finished January 2020

 The ‘In Process’ is used to denote projects on which I am actively working or are on the design wall waiting for me to stitch.
 I try not to put away projects, because that will ensure I never work on them.

-- Serendipity Lady – I plan to take this one to be framed.
+- Serendipity Lady – I am still planning to take this piece to be framed.